Ilusion9/weapons-cleanup-sm/README.md

 # Description
 Maintain the specified dropped weapons in the world.
 Designed for surf rpg/combat servers (maps with game_player_equip entities).
 For other modes (casual/competitive) just use the weapon_max_before_cleanup convar.
+Designed for CSGO only.
+Might work on CSS.

 # Alliedmods
 https://forums.alliedmods.net/showthread.php?t=319675